nhatuan84/esp32-led-matrix/README.md

 This library is only for MAX7219.

-the original version is for esp8266, I modified a little to adapt with esp32.
+the original version is for esp8266, nhatuan84 modified a little to adapt with esp32.

+I added support for 90 degree rotated displays

 Just clone the code and copy it Arduino/libraries folder